ozakary/water-pimd-simulations/README.md

 - Virtual environment support
 - Linux (Ubuntu) or macOS
 - Jupyter Notebook (for exercise notebooks)
+- **IMPORTANT!**: Ensure you are NOT in a Conda environment (e.g. base, etc.).
+If in Conda base, deactivate it by writing `conda deactivate` in the terminal

 ### System Dependencies for Linux
 ```bash